Fyterox/PS-CDAC-CINE/README.md

 ## What's next

+FaceApp at 0.93 is the obvious place to keep pushing, since it's the only generator that isn't saturated.
+The lever I'd try first is the auxiliary loss weight (0.3 → around 0.6), which should stop the pretrained RGB stream from dominating the fused representation and let the noise-residual stream — the one actually built for local edits — carry more of the decision.

-Raise the auxiliary loss weight (0.3 → around 0.6) and see if FaceApp recall in the fused model can beat the frequency stream's standalone 0.92.
-Report test-split numbers rather than validation.
-Then extend to diffusion-generated faces, which should just be a new folder and a tag since nothing in the pipeline is generator-specific.
+After that: extend to diffusion-generated faces, which should just be a new folder and a tag since nothing in the pipeline is generator-specific, and then video benchmarks (FaceForensics++, Celeb-DF) by extracting frames into the same manifest schema.

 ## Credit